rom-rb/rom-rb.org/source/learn/introduction/active-record.html.md

 #> "Doe"
 ```

-For a brief overview and links to more in-depth information about relations see the Relations section in our [Core concepts](//learn/introduction/core-concepts#relations) guide.
+For a brief overview and links to more in-depth information about relations see the Relations in our [Core](/learn/core/5.2/relations) section.

 ## Queries